KabbAmine/myVimFiles/README.md

 Even if this configuration is quite personal, you can use most of it because the files are well documented.
 Also, take your time to learn mappings and commands (Toggle *tagbar* in `~/.vim/config/minimal-vimrc.vim` or `~/.vim/config/plugins.vim`).

 I'm not a vim master, but my configuration works great for me so feel free to use it, improve it, love it or hate it...
 The choice is yours :sunglasses:.

-[^linter]: Present by default or easily installable via the package manager of your distribution.